 WHERE YOU STAND DETERMINES WHAT YOU SEE

-Empathy is the ability to step into another shoes.
-To look at life from an others perspective.
-It is more than just sympathy.
-As by truly imagining and looking at life through someone else's eyes, we may begin to see as they do.
-The unknown stranger becomes known.
-And perhaps we may see that we are the same.
-Because of this, empathy has the ability to be a tool for social change.
-Some may even say that it has the power to transform ourselves and some of the biggest issues facing our society. ie poverty, violence etc.
+Empathy is the ability to step into another’s shoes, to look at life from another’s perspective.
+By transforming our sympathy into empathy, we may begin to see as others do.
+This is easy with friends, but to empathise with a stranger is much harder.
+But, as the unknown becomes known, we may see that we are all the same.
+This insight empathy brings makes it a tool for change, having the power to transform ourselves and maybe even some of the biggest issues facing our society.

-At The Intersection, we strive for an empathic world.
-We have sought to meet the stranger (homeless/addicted/marginalised); to imagine what life is like for them, and have begun to see ourselves in them and discover our shared humanity.
-We invite you to step into an others shoes and see life from their perspective.
-This session will draw on the ongoing empathic work of The Intersection to challenge and inspire students to not only have empathy themselves but to gain an empathic vision for the world.
+At The Intersection, we strive for an empathetic world.
+Our two decades of work in Melbourne have brought us into contact with the stranger (homeless/addicted/marginalised) and inspired us to imagine what life is like for them.
+These acts of empathy have helped us to see ourselves in them and discover our shared humanity.
+We invite you to step into another’s shoes with us and see life from their perspective.
+This session draws on The Intersection’s ongoing empathic work to challenge and inspire students to not only have empathy themselves but use it as a tool to inspire change in the world.

-This session runs as a 90 min workshop.
-It is only on offer to those groups who have participated in a “A Most Liveable City” walk and compliments our Laneway Cricket & "you+me+us" workshop.
+This session runs as a 90 min workshop and costs $395 (plus GST) when hosted at our CBD venue.
+It can also be offered onsite at your school or another venue for $395 (plus GST) plus travel costs — with a discounted per-session price available for 2 or more bookings on the same day.
+It is highly recommended that groups also participate in our “A Most Liveable City” walk, and compliments our Laneway Cricket & "you+me+us" workshop.
 Please contact us if you would like to discuss this further.

-Move in : people are hard to hate close up
+People are hard to hate close up: move in

 We sort ourselves into like groups, allowing us a sense of belonging and connection with like-minded people.
 But this can also create a division of 'us and them' and a mentality of, you're either with us or against us.
 At The Intersection we believe that right now we need to not live in a divided world and that we need to embrace difference and diversity for our own growth, health and healing.